 Define a Feasibility Report?

-A feasibility report can be defined as a document that evaluates potential solutions to business issues, problems, and opportunities.
+A feasibility report format can be defined as a document that evaluates potential solutions to business issues, problems, and opportunities.
 It helps determine which of these is viable for further analysis, to make sure that if ever these issues are to occur again, there is an effective solution to eradicate that problem.

 What is the importance of a Feasibility Report?